bullish-exchange/js-signer/README.md

-# NodeJS/Javascript library for Signing Messages
+# NodeJS/Javascript message signing example

-This repository provides library to sign any arbitrary message with an R1 key and produce an Bullish compatible signature
+This repository provides an example of signing any arbitrary message with an R1 key and produce an Bullish compatible signature

 ## How to use